Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Locations of UNATCO Troops when returning to New York (Mission 8) will not be adjusted in Zero Rando.
   - Acceleration will no longer be maintained when activating Spy Drone (Which caused you to slowly move while controlling the drone).
   - Movement speed reductions will now be based on your selected maximum health instead of fixed health values assuming a maximum health of 100.
+  - When slamming into a wall at high speed, you will now only take damage once, instead of potentially multiple times depending on frame rate.
+This damage will also no longer be increased based on your selected difficulty.

 </details>